d3rp/d3rp.github.io/content/blog/refactoring.rst

 .. http://jakevdp.github.io/blog/2012/10/07/xkcd-style-plots-in-matplotlib/

+..
 I've been thinking of software development and machine learning.

+I've been thinking of machine learning, software development and refactoring.
+I've started too see **refactoring as an optimization problem.
+And if we are thoughtful, we can try to make it an easy one.**

 .. and I'm starting to see refactoring as an optimization problem.